I’ve had a lot of success online, but I’ve probably had even more failures – and I’m very thankful for each and every one of them.

 I’m Proud of My Failures

 I don’t feel any shame in sharing what I’ve tried and failed at because they all made me stronger as an entrepreneur.

 I hope this encourages you as you work on your own businesses and helps you realize that you just have to keep trying.
 If something doesn’t work out, that doesn’t mean you’re not destined to succeed, especially if it’s your first go at it.

 Every failure is one step closer to success – as long as you learn from your experiences.

 Oh, and I almost forgot!
 If you have 20 seconds to spare I would love to know how you found out about me and SPI.
 I’m conducting a quick one question survey that will be used in my presentation at Blog World Expo on November 4th.

 Please Click Here to Help Me Out

 Also, if you will be attending Blog World Expo I was able to get an SPI 20% off discount code.
-You can sign up through this link here and use the discount code BWESPI20 to receive the discount.
+You can sign up through this link here (affiliate link – I earn a commission if you buy) and use the discount code BWESPI20 to receive the discount.